Highlights of the Department

-- Indian philosophy has its roots in the Vedas and the Upanishads by studying which the student will become acquainted with his culture.
+- Indian philosophy has its roots in the Vedas and the Upanishads by studying which the student will become acquainted with the culture of India.

 - Contemporary Philosophy critical studies the social and political problems thereby providing the right direction to them.

 - In all the IITs and NITs there is a Humanities Department.
 Philosophy is a subject to be studied there.